trilitech/tezos-developer-docs/docs/developing/dev-environments.md

 - Test networks behave like Tezos Mainnet but have differences that make it easier to test on them, such as faucets that provide free tokens and reduced block times for faster testing.
 - Sandbox environments like [Flextesa](https://tezos.gitlab.io/flextesa/) run Tezos nodes locally on your computer in a sandbox mode.

-For more information about test environments, see [Using sandboxes and testnets](./testnets).
+For more information about test environments, see [Testing on sandboxes and testnets](./testnets).